bryancresswell/stripe-demo-app/README.md

 # Stripe SA take-home assignment
 Assignment issued: 30 April 2025

+## Live version of the application
+You can access the live version of the application here: https://stripe-demo-app.vercel.app/ - just be aware that your extensions (e.g MalwareBytes) might block the domain - so make sure you unblock that first.

+The endpoint is pointing to my own EC2 instance, https://onethreadmind.com, and that's where the Stripe webhooks are going.

 ## Key requirements

 * Output a simple program that allows the user to: